Christopher Bell takes the checkered flag on rain tires in the NASCAR Cup race at New Hampshire

 Joey Logano locked up the left front tire on the No. 22 Ford off a restart on lap 194 and slammed into Chase Elliott.
 Martin Truex Jr., last season’s New Hampshire winner, spun and hit the wall after contact with Brad Keselowski with 91 laps left.

-Bubba Wallace was knocked out of the race by Noah Gragson after the rain delay and briefly parked his car in front of Gragson's on pit road.
+Bubba Wallace was knocked out of the race by Noah Gragson after the rain delay.

 Proud to be an Americ